AVAuco/healthgait/README.md

 conda activate <env>
 ```

-Check if Tensorflow are installed correctly:
+Check if Tensorflow is installed correctly:

 ```
 python3 -c "import tensorflow as tf; print(len(tf.config.list_physical_devices('GPU')) > 0)"
 ```

 ## Usage
-The following is an indication of how to use the various scripts provided in the repository
+The following indicates how to use the various scripts provided in the repository
-as well as a recommendation on how to load and use the dataset.
-The first thing is to access th directory within the repository where the scripts are located:
+and a recommendation on how to load and use the dataset.
+The first thing is to access the directory within the repository where the scripts are located:

 ```
 cd scripts/